 Deciding to reduce your asking price is never an easy one.
-But if your NYC apartment has been languishing on the market for some time, it’s one you should consider.
+But if your home has been languishing on the market for 120 days or more, it’s one you should consider.
 At present, the NYC real estate market is going through a buyer’s market.
 That means you can’t afford to overprice and the coming months are expected to see more price drops as sellers try to stand out from the competition.
 Here’s what to know when considering reducing your asking price.

 The funny thing about reducing the asking price on a home is that the market can bring it right back up again.
 Think of it this way.
 Let’s say that you were to put something up for sale on eBay that was valued at $300, but you only asked for $100.
 This could garner enough interest that you trigger a bidding war.
 If someone wants it bad enough, you might even walk away with $350.